m-vdb/boulder-bot/data/responses.md

 ## ask Fontainebleau system
 * faq_system/ask_grade_system_fontainebleau
   - The Fontainebleau grading is widely used in Europe.
 It's an open-ended numerical system that goes from 1A,1B,1C to 9A and it has been linked to a colour coded system since 1960.
-The colours have changed throught the years but seem to be established since the year 2000.
+The colours have changed throughout the years but seem to be established since the year 2000.

 ## ask Dankyu system
 * faq_system/ask_grade_system_dankyu